 “I tell my story whenever I get the opportunity,” he says.
 “People need to see somebody who’s been there and hear their story.
 When they think it’s never going to happen, I tell them it can happen.
 I’m proof.
 It happened to me.”

-Author Dennis Cummings is Executive Director of the Duluth Bethel, a nonprofit organization that provides chemical dependency recovery and community-based corrections programs to hundreds of men and women annually.
+Author Dennis Cummings is Executive Director of the Duluth Bethel, a nonprofit organization that provides treatment for substance use disorder as well as community-based corrections programs to hundreds of men and women annually.
 This column originally ran in the April 9 edition of the Duluth Budgeteer News.
 Look for future columns every month in the Budgeteer.